VIRGINIA CHORALE

 • Currently an adjunct professor at Old Dominion University.

-• Core alto at Freemason Street Baptist Church, Virginia Symphony Chorus and has performed in the chorus of several productions with Virginia Opera.
+• Core alto with Virginia Symphony Chorus and has performed in the chorus of several productions with Virginia Opera.

 CHRISTOPHER BURNETTE